Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Netherlands crypto tax filing forms at a glance

-For the purposes of Dutch taxes, worldwide income is separated into three different kinds of taxable income, each with its own schedule or “box.”
+For Dutch taxes, worldwide income is separated into three kinds of taxable income, each with its own schedule or “box.”

 For an individual Dutch taxpayer, taxable income is based on the aggregate income from these three boxes.

-• Box 1 is taxable income from work and home ownership, including professional activity related to crypto, such as active trading for profit.
+Box 1 is taxable income from work and home ownership, including professional crypto-related activity, such as active trading for profit.

-• Box 3 is taxable income from savings and investment, such as cash or crypto.
+Box 3 is taxable income from savings and investments such as cash or crypto.

-The Netherlands sees crypto as assets, which means you enter the value of your crypto in Box 3.
-There is no capital gains tax, so you are not taxed only your actual return.
+The Netherlands sees crypto as assets, meaning you enter your crypto's value in Box 3.
+There is no capital gains tax.

 If you live outside the Netherlands, you may use the Tax return program for non-resident taxpayers.
-If you prefer not to file digitally, you may request a C form.
-If you only lived in the Netherlands for part of the year, you should use an M form.
+You may request a C form if you prefer not to file digitally.
+You should use an M form if you only lived in the Netherlands for part of the year.

 If you earn crypto as wages, its fiat value is reported along with other wages and income in Box 1 of Mijn Belastingdienst.